berehovskyi/apex-stream/docs/Functional-Built-In-Class-V2-Aliases/SFn.md

 *Inherited*

-Returns a `Function` that returns a map of populated field names and their corresponding values for an input argument.
+Returns a `Function` that returns a map of populated fields and their corresponding values for an input argument.

 #### Returns